nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case resumes at 1.

 - 1b.
-User inputs a name that already exists in the address book.
+User inputs name and phone number that already exists in the address book.
     - 1b1.
-System informs user about that name being taken already.
+System informs user of duplicate tutees.

       Use case resumes at 1.